qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/networkanalysis.rst

 .......

 ``Service area (lines)`` [vector: line]
-  Line layer representing the part of the network that can be serviced by the start point.
+  Line layer representing the parts of the network that can be serviced by the start point.

 ``Service area (boundary nodes)`` [vector: point] Point layer representing the furthest points on the network from the start point,